 Trigger Warning: In this article, the author discusses miscarriage, infertility, and pregnancy loss.

 1 in 4.
-While it may seem like the odds are in your favor, one in four women feel otherwise.
-One in four women has had the unimaginable happen to them: miscarriage.
+While it may seem like the odds are in your favor, one in four pregnancies ends in miscarriage.

 According to the March of Dimes, 10-15 percent of known pregnancies end in miscarriage and only 1-5 percent of miscarriages happen in the second trimester.
 Additionally, only about 1 percent of women have repeat miscarriages.
 I am 1 in 4.
 I am the 10-15 percent.
 I am the 1-5 percent, and I am the 1 percent.
 I have experienced miscarriage, miscarriage in the first trimester, miscarriage in the second trimester, and ultimately repeat miscarriages.
 Through it all, I have learned one thing: I will never go through another first trimester in secrecy ever again.